khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Enhancements

-- Updated the [**dropdown&nbsp;behavior**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=65182-99209&mode=design&t=qiXNFeLRSjRCAUcd-11) design specs to include descriptions, update the option text to be more descriptive, and ensure the tip alignment is centered in the panel alignment instances.
+- Updated **❖&nbsp;Dropdown** [behavior instances](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=65182-99209&mode=design&t=qiXNFeLRSjRCAUcd-11) to include descriptions, update the option text to be more descriptive, and ensure the tip is centered in panel alignment.

 ### Changes